Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 This test is drawing up the medians for both the Northern and Southern counties for firefly abundance in Utah.
-This allows you to see the most common abundance count that allows you to easily see that the Northern counties have a higher abundance count than the Southern counties, even though it isn’t significant.
+This allows you to see the most common abundance count that allows you to easily see that the Northern counties have the same abundance count as the Southern counties, and this supports that the difference isn’t statistically significant.

 ``` r
 tapply(fireflies$firefly_count, fireflies$region, median)
 ```

     ## north south
-    ##    NA     4
+    ##     4     4

 # DISCUSSION